-Where you have a mortgage on the property normally the party transferring the interest in the property will require releasing from the mortgage conditions and debt.
-There are three ways of doing this:
+Where you have a mortgage on the property the party transferring the interest in the property will require releasing from the mortgage conditions and debt.
+We you are adding a party the new party will require the approval of the existing Lender There are three ways of doing this:

 - Discharge the existing mortgage from monies from your own resources,

-- Obtain consent from your current lender to transfer the property and make an application for a further advance where required for the “buy out”,
+- Obtain consent from your current lender to transfer the property,

 - Re-mortgage your property and borrow sufficient funds to discharge the existing mortgage and any surplus required for the “buy out”.